First Time Login

 Richard Wallace Faculty Incentive Grants

-Since its initiation in 1994, the alumni association has provided start-up funds to more than 245 junior faculty members for the initiation of research or professional development projects.
+Since its initiation in 1994, the alumni association has provided start-up funds to more than 275 faculty members for the initiation of research or professional development projects.

 In the spirit of service modeled by the founding families that made possible the 1839 founding of the University of Missouri, the Mizzou Alumni Association Student Board will recognize 39 outstanding seniors for their academic achievement, leadership and service to the University and community.
 Additionally, each MIZZOU '39 honoree names one faculty or staff member to be recognized for the impact he or she has made on the lives of MU students.